Moddimation/Yasiki/readme.md

 ## About this project
-This project bases on the Decomp-Toolkit template.[^3]
+This project uses the [Decomp-Toolkit template](https://github.com/encounter/dtk-template).

 - [Progress state](#progress-state)
 - [Folder structure](#folder-structure)